MATERIALS

 • Personal coaching

-• The Wheat Social Health Club, which encompasses our initiatives for physical safety, mental well-being, and workplace-related matters
+• The Wheat Social Health Club, which brings together our efforts on physical safety, mental well-being, and workplace environment

-• Clear procedures for handling and resolving any complaints
+• Clear procedures for handling and addressing any complaints

-We screen our suppliers to ensure they comply with international legislation and due diligence practices on human rights, wages, and working conditions.
-All of our suppliers also work in accordance with our Code of Conduct and are audited under a social standard such as BSCISA8000, or WRAP.
-Social requirements are furthermore integrated into our certifications GOTS, GRS, and RWS.
+We screen our Tier 1 suppliers to assess whether they comply with international laws and due diligence practices regarding human rights, wages, and working conditions.
+All our suppliers commit to working in accordance with our Code of Conduct and are audited against a social standard such as BSCISA8000 or WRAP.
+Social criteria are also incorporated into certifications such as GOTSGRS and RWS, within the processes and stages covered by each certification.

 CHARITY